close

 Words: 876|Pages: 2|5 min read

-On August 25th, 2005, Hurricane Katrina had devastated communities on the gulf coast of the United States.
-Katrina hit New Orleans the hardest and left neighborhood streets underwater.
-Katrina is also one of the costliest tropical storms to have descended upon the united states with the total punitive damages totaling up to over 125 billion dollars from rising floodwaters and destroyed homes.
-People of color were most affected due to racial inequality and being forced to live in cheaper neighborhoods that are more vulnerable to flooding.
-The government hadn’t provided a safe evacuation procedure but those affected still sought out for help from the government.
+On August 25th, 2005, Hurricane Katrina devastated communities along the Gulf Coast of the United States.
+New Orleans was hit the hardest, with neighborhood streets submerged underwater.
+Katrina remains one of the costliest tropical storms to strike the United States, with total punitive damages amounting to over 125 billion dollars due to rising floodwaters and destroyed homes.
+People of color were most affected due to racial inequality, as they were often forced to live in cheaper neighborhoods that were more vulnerable to flooding.
+The government failed to provide a safe evacuation procedure, but those affected still sought help from the authorities.

-Katrina had destroyed 800,000 housing units leaving thousands homeless and out of the tens of thousands that were rescued, 30000 were forced to take shelter in the Louisianans super dome while 1836 people lost their lives.
-The aftermath according to the US census only about 32,000 returned which is only 56% of what it was before the Katrina tragedy.
-Failure of disaster planning and failure to maintain levees and dams led to floodwaters in neighborhoods in the New Orleans area.
-Failure of the levees affected mostly the African American population.
-The poverty rate was high in the area which made them live in unsafe areas that were not well-maintained by the government.
-Mayor Ray Nagin had ordered an evacuation of the city, but many refused to leave or were unable to due to various reasons such as they believed the homes they lived in had significant protection against the disaster or were unable to do so due to the lack of finances or transportation.
-We watched how residents were abandoned by federal, state and local authorities and over 1800 people mostly of color lost their lives.
-Katrina is just another example of how minority groups especially those of color are unprotected when it comes to environmental sustainability.
-The United States must show some accountability for improper planning and letting minorities risk their lives in vulnerable environments.
+Katrina destroyed 800,000 housing units, leaving thousands homeless.
+Out of the tens of thousands who were rescued, 30,000 were forced to take shelter in the Louisiana Superdome, while 1,836 people lost their lives.
+According to the US Census, only about 32,000 residents returned, which is only 56% of the population before the Katrina tragedy.
+The failure of disaster planning and the inability to maintain levees and dams led to floodwaters in New Orleans neighborhoods.
+This failure predominantly affected the African American population.
+The high poverty rate in the area forced them to live in unsafe areas that were not well-maintained by the government.
+Mayor Ray Nagin ordered an evacuation of the city, but many refused or were unable to leave due to various reasons, such as believing their homes offered significant protection or lacking finances or transportation.
+Residents were abandoned by federal, state, and local authorities, resulting in over 1,800 fatalities, predominantly among people of color.
+Katrina exemplifies how minority groups, especially those of color, are unprotected regarding environmental sustainability.
+The United States must be held accountable for improper planning and allowing minorities to risk their lives in vulnerable environments.

-Rob Nixon, in his book “Slow violence, Neoliberalism, and Environmental Picaresque” 2011, highlights discrimination against minority communities and the government’s failure to maintain infrastructure and to organize evacuation plans leads to a disadvantage for these minority communities during times of human or natural disaster.
-He also highlighted the destruction of Hurricane Katrina and how racial discrimination played “a role in the safety of those communities affected”.
-He states that “negligence to prevent potential damages such as creating neighborhoods around poorly maintained levees is due to neoliberal ideals”.
+Rob Nixon, in his book "Slow Violence, Neoliberalism, and Environmental Picaresque" (2011), highlights discrimination against minority communities and the government's failure to maintain infrastructure and organize evacuation plans.
+This leads to a disadvantage for these communities during times of disaster.
+He also discusses the destruction caused by Hurricane Katrina and the role racial discrimination played in the safety of affected communities.
+Nixon states that "negligence to prevent potential damages, such as creating neighborhoods around poorly maintained levees, is due to neoliberal ideals" (Nixon, 2011).
 He defines the wealth gap that allows upper-class white groups to have better access to safety than those of color.
-In my opinion, the minority or colored groups that we're unable to afford homes in wealthy or well-maintained neighborhoods face a form or both racial and environmental injustice.
-If proper maintenance of levees and dams as well as proper evacuation procedures, protocols, and policies were in place many people would have still been alive today and wouldn’t have to be displaced from the natural disaster.
+In my opinion, minority or colored groups unable to afford homes in wealthy or well-maintained neighborhoods face both racial and environmental injustice.
+If proper maintenance of levees and dams, as well as evacuation procedures, protocols, and policies, had been in place, many lives could have been saved, and displacement from the natural disaster could have been minimized.

 Get a custom paper now from our expert writers.